 Who Should Use Luminar 4?

-Luminar 4 is ideal for amateurs, hobbyists, and beginner photographers who need basic organization for their images.
+The software is ideal for amateurs, hobbyists, and beginner photographers who need basic organization for their images.
 If you don’t already have your photos stored in a catalog like Lightroom or Mylio, Luminar 4 offers a good basic digital asset management service.

 Click here for a list of all Luminar 4 Supported Cameras

-However, if you like to rely on geotags, IPTC data, or keywords, Luminar’s DAM just isn’t going to cut it for you.
+However, if you rely on geotags, IPTC data, or keywords, Luminar’s DAM just isn’t going to cut it for you.
 But that doesn’t mean that Luminar doesn’t have anything to offer for professional photographers.
-It’s definitely among the best image editing software out there right now, and the amazing thing is that it’s just a one-time purchase, and you’ve got the software for life.
+It’s definitely among the best image editing software out there right now, and the amazing thing is that it’s just a one-time purchase, and you’ve got the skylum software for life.